Login | Register

 The uPhongolo Route has so much to offer anyone with a few days or more.

-The History of the uPhongolo Region:
+The history of the uPhongolo region:

 The Lebombo Mountains of this area mark the southern starting point of the Great Rift Valley, which crawls northwards until it loses itself in central Africa.
 To the eye, the Lebombos resemble a wall rising about 600m above the plains to an almost level summit.
 This 5km wide summit, in contrast to the plains below, has a relatively cool and humidity-free climate, and so was the preferred place of abode for several indigenous peoples and early settlers from Europe.
 This ridge is composed of basalt, which used to cover the entire surface of KwaZulu-Natal about 150-million years ago.